canonical/pebble/README.md

 other Pebble commands may be used to interact with the running daemon, for example, in another terminal window.

+To provide arguments to a service, you can use the `--args` option.
+The arguments will override the default arguments (if any) specified in the plan.
+To indicate the end of arguments, a terminator `;` is used which must be backslash-escaped if used in the shell.
+The terminator maybe omitted for an `--args` if there are no other `run` options that follow.
+For example,

+* start the Pebble server and only pass some arguments to “svc”:

+    ```
+    $ pebble run --args svc --verbose --foo "multi str arg"
+    ```

+* start the Pebble server with all services on hold, and give some args to “svc”:

+    ```
+    $ pebble run --args svc --verbose --foo "multi str arg" \; --hold
+    ```

+* start the Pebble server and pass arguments to multiple services:

+    ```
+    $ pebble run --args svc1 --verbose --foo "multi str arg" \; \
+                 --args svc2 --somearg 1 --payload '{"foo": "bar"}'
+    ```

 To override the default configuration directory, set the `PEBBLE` environment variable when running:

 ```